Why should you choose ALCC?

 Providing you with a trained, experienced and accredited companion at meetings with your employer concerning your employment.

 Providing you with affordable membership – this year we are offering current, full members of the SLCC, a £10 membership subscription of the ALCC.
+This will increase to £30 in 2018.
 For non-members of the SLCC we have capped our membership fee at £50 per year.
 Click here to find out how to join the ALCC today.

 Click here to download the membership benefits leaflet.